 Remember that this is just the first of many steps in the recovery process.
 Remain patient as your loved one works his or her way through treatment, and continue to support him or her as much as possible.

-Why consider treatment for OCD at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for OCD at Belmont Behavioral Health System in Philadelphia, PA

 Someone who has a case of untreated OCD will experience many negative consequences to his or her health that impact him or her from living life to its fullest.
 In many instances, those with OCD struggle at work, at school, and socially.
 When someone with OCD refuses to get treated for his or her mental health condition, he or she can begin to experience chronic unemployment, which can lead to financial distress and the inability to live a life that he or she wants.
 Also, when OCD runs rampant, one can begin experiencing family discord and the loss of friendships that stem from social isolation, which can make the individual’s levels of stress and pressure even more intense.
 In many cases, the individual who is suffering from OCD will begin abusing substances like drugs and alcohol, which can make the issues that he or she is struggling with more severe.
 However, if an individual with OCD does decide to obtain treatment at our hospital, he or she can begin to obtain relief for the symptoms caused by all aspects of his or her OCD.

-Types of OCD treatment offered at Belmont Behavioral Hospital in Philadelphia, PA
+Types of OCD treatment offered at Belmont Behavioral Health System in Philadelphia, PA

-Our hospital is an 80-bed inpatient treatment center where adult men and women ages 18 and above can receive comprehensive and compassionate care for a wide range of emotional and behavioral health issues, including obsessive-compulsive disorder.
+Our hospital is an inpatient and outpatient treatment center where adult men and women ages 18 and above can receive comprehensive and compassionate care for a wide range of emotional and behavioral health issues, including obsessive-compulsive disorder.